 With support from the American Friends Service Committee, CLALS staff prepared a report on the challenges of reconstruction in Haiti.

 The Arca Foundation has provided support for CLALS Research Fellow Héctor Silva's research on the 1989 Jesuit Massacre and the case's enduring influence on the fortunes of El Salvador's justice system following the 1992 Peace Accords.

 Christopher Reynolds Foundation

-The Christopher Reynolds Foundation has provided ongoing support for the Center's Cuba Initiative.
-Now in its third year, the Initiative focuses on economic reform, social welfare, and issues in health and the environment.
+The Christopher Reynolds Foundation has provided ongoing support for the Center's Cuba Initiative, which focuses on U.S.-Cuba bilateral relations, economic reform, social welfare, and issues in health and the environment.

 Department of State